openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     frontend_status: Partly
     todo: implement string literal types on runtime part #15276

-Literal types are aligned with some |LANG| literals (see :ref:`Literals`).
+*Literal types* are aligned with some |LANG| literals (see :ref:`Literals`).
-Their names are same as the names of their values, i.e., literals.
+Their names are the same as the names of their values, i.e., literals.
 Only three literal types are supported.

 .. code-block:: typescript